Cart 0

 Wheelchair Rugby Australia

 Wheelchair Rugby Australia (WRA) is the governing body for the development and growth of the sport of wheelchair rugby in Australia.
-WRA is dedicated to providing athletes with a disability the opportunity to participate and excel in wheelchair rugby from grassroots to international competition.

-While the sport was introduced to Australia in the 1980’s, WRA was officially formed as an independent organisation in August 2022.
+While the sport was introduced to Australia in the 1980s, WRA was officially formed as an independent organisation in August 2022.
+Explore the history of wheelchair rugby in Australia.

 Green+Background.png